maxjeffos/rust-neural-net-experiments/README.md

-# Rust Neural Network Implementation
+# Rust Neural Network Experiments

 A neural network implementation written from scratch in Rust, developed as a learning project to simultaneously explore deep learning concepts and Rust programming.